FULL- AND PART-TIME ENROLLMENT

 Secondary School Program students

 You may enroll only in seven-week session courses that have been approved for your program.
 If you are a residential student, you must be enrolled in 8 credits, the Summer School maximum.
-Students who attend as commuters or distance learners may enroll for either 4 or 8 undergraduate credits.
+Non-residential students who attend as commuters or online may enroll for either 4 or 8 undergraduate credits.

 You may enroll in seven-week session courses or three-week session courses up to the credit enrollment maximums listed below.
 You may enroll in both three-week sessions, but you may not enroll in both seven-week and three-week session courses.
 The maximum credit enrollment for each session is as follows: